noelmcloughlin/linkml-project-copier/README.md

 just test
 ```

-This commands generates the project artefacts from the schema, runs pytest for the Python datamodel and tests loading all valid & invalid data examples.
+This commands generates the project artifacts from the schema, runs pytest for the Python data model and tests loading all valid & invalid data examples.

 Another important command to check your schema is